Skip to main content

 InsightMar 30, 2021

-Written by Stefan Canuel RGD
+Written by Stefan Canuel RGD, National Gallery of Canada

-Exhibition design is a world of its own.
 Sometimes you can work independently but most of the time designing an exhibit requires collaboration with creatives in various fields.
 It's like being in college your whole life!
 The different disciplines you may deal with in a single exhibition include architecture, interior design, graphic design, interaction design, multimedia, lighting and more.

 Exhibition design is beyond computer and a piece of paper.
 It is about engaging with the space allocated.
 It is the process of conveying information through visual storytelling in an immersive environment and the sky is the limit.
 Et encore!